liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/09-xpack-monitoring.markdown

 2. Search for *monitoring* and drag the *X-Pack Monitoring* application from the Search category onto the page.

-For more information see the Elastic documentation for information on [monitoring Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/es-monitoring.html) and [monitoring production systems](https://www.elastic.co/guide/en/x-pack/6.1/monitoring-production.html).
+See the Elastic documentation for information on [monitoring Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/es-monitoring.html) and [monitoring production systems](https://www.elastic.co/guide/en/x-pack/6.1/monitoring-production.html).